🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 📋 How to switch:

-1. Export your customer data and ticket history from Zendesk
+1. Export customer data and customer conversations from Zendesk Support

-2. Create your HoneyBook account and set up your business profile
+2. Start free trial of HoneyBook and set up your brand profile

-3. Import contacts and set up your client workflow templates
+3. Import contacts and create your project workflow templates

 🔄 Switching from HoneyBook to Zendesk?